 By: Adam Franke

-Innovation and creativity remain essential ingredients in our collaboration.
+Innovation and creativity remain essential ingredients in our collaboration for annual and sustainability reporting.
 In addition to exceptional print work, Obata has helped clients increase their message exposure to a broader global audience through interactive digital experiences, such as interactive PDFs, microsites, company webpages, and content sharing across a variety of social channels.

 Below are a few examples of interactive reports: